major/major.io/content/posts/2021/2021-03-17-selling-options-made-simpler.md

 categories:
 - Blog Posts
 date: '2021-03-17'
-description: Feedback from my original options selling post said that the concept was too difficult to follow.
+summary: Feedback from my original options selling post said that the concept was too difficult to follow.
 Let's use an analogy!
 images:
 - images/2021-03-crazy-air-conditioners.jpg